 Contact info is also included in the HTH ID card sent to you pre-departure.

 If medical evacuation is necessary, you must contact HTH Worldwide in advance, or the evacuation may not be eligible for reimbursement.
 Available services include:

 - Worldwide 24-hour assistance in locating medical care

 - Coordination of hospital payment guarantees

-Please see the table below for links to additional information.
+Please see the table on this page for links to HTH brochures.

 - TRAVEL DOCS (Lost or Stolen Passports, etc);

 - HEALTH (prescriptions, vaccinations, etc.);

 - EMERGENCIES (Victim of a Crime, Assistance to US Citizens Abroad, etc);

 - EMBASSIES (Role, Locations, etc);